Softpanorama

 There is no ftp(1) command under Plan 9.
 Instead there is an ftpfs fileserver, and each FTP connection looks like a file system mount. ftpfs automatically translates open, read, and write commands on files and directories under the mount point into FTP protocol transactions.
 Thus, all ordinary file-handling tools such as ls(1), mv(1) and cp(1) simply work, both underneath the FTP mount point and across the boundaries with the rest of the user's view of the namespace.
 The only difference the user (or his scripts and programs) will notice is retrieval speed.[Plan 9 The Way the Future Was]

-Independently this idea was implemented in Orthodox file managers (OFM) and later found its was to Unix Midnight Commander and CurlFtpFS.
+Independently this idea was implemented in Orthodox file managers (OFM) and later found its way to Unix Midnight Commander and CurlFtpFS.
 There is also GNOME File System modeled after midnight Commander VFS.
-It is used in Nautilus, but the latter is pretty buggy:
+It is used in Nautilus file manager too:

 You can use the file manager to access FTP sites.
 To access an FTP site, enter the URL for the site in the field on the location bar, then press Return.
 The contents of the site are displayed in the view pane.
 To copy a file from the FTP site, drag the file to the new location.